Xprize Foundation: 2007–2018 Google Lunar XPRIZE

 The Google Lunar XPRIZE was introduced on September 13, 2007.
 The goal of the prize was similar to that of the Ansari XPRIZE, to inspire a new generation of private investment in space exploration and technology.
 The challenge called for teams to compete in successfully launching, landing, and operating a rover on the lunar surface.
 The prize would award $20 million to the first team to land a rover on the Moon that successfully roved more than 500 meters and transmitted back high-definition images and video.
 There was a $5 million second prize, as well as $5 million in potential bonus prizes for extra features such as roving long distances (greater than 5,000 meters), capturing images of man-made objects on the Moon, or surviving a lunar night.

 On January 23, 2018, the prize ended when no team could schedule, confirm, and pay for a launch attempt.
 The XPRIZE Foundation announced that "no team would be able to make a launch attempt to reach the Moon by the March 31, 2018 deadline... and the US $30 million Google Lunar XPRIZE will go unclaimed."

 2019-2024 Rainforest XPRIZE

 On November 19, 2019, the $10 million Rainforest XPrize was announced.
 Registration opened in February 2020 and the first round will began in September 2020.
 On November 18, 2024, the winning teams were announced.
 Limelight Rainforest won the $5 million first place award, Map of Life Rapid Assessments won the $2 million second place award, the Brazilian Team won the $1 million third place award, and a special award of $250,000 for integration of technology and outreach was awarded to ETH BiodivX.

 Active contests

-2014 IBM Watson A.I.
-XPRIZE

-The A.I.
-XPRIZE was announced as having the aim to use an artificial intelligence system to deliver a compelling TED talk.
-Diamandis hopes to contrast the benevolent value of AI against the dystopian point of view that sometimes enter AI conversations.
-The winning team of the contest, which is scheduled for 2020, will be determined by the audience.